 MMed (Surgery), FRCS (Edinburgh), FAMS

-Dr Dennis Koh is an experienced colorectal surgeon, skilled in both open and minimally invasive colorectal surgery, including laparoscopic surgery and single port surgery.
+Dr Dennis Koh is an experienced colorectal surgeon skilled in both open and minimally invasive colorectal surgery.
+His practice includes laparoscopic surgery, single port surgery and advanced endoscopic procedures such as colonoscopy.

 Dr Sharon Koh Zhiling